Difference between Register Mode and Register Indirect Mode

 Prerequisite – Addressing Modes

-In register addressing mode, the operand is placed in one of 8 bit or 16 bit general purpose register.
+1. Register Mode: In register addressing mode, the operand is placed in one of the 8-bit or 16-bit general-purpose registers.
 The data is in the register that is specified by the instruction.

 MOV R1, R2